ROCm/omniperf/docs/what-is-omniperf.rst

 What is Omniperf?
 *****************

 Omniperf is a kernel-level profiling tool for machine learning and HPC workloads running on AMD Instinct™ accelerators.

 AMD Instinct MI-series accelerators are data center-class GPUs designed for compute and have some graphics capabilities disabled or removed.
-The Omniperf tool targets use with :doc:`accelerators in the MI100, MI200, and MI300 families <rocm:conceptual/gpu-arch>`, primarily.
+Omniperf primarily targets use with
+:doc:`accelerators in the MI100, MI200, and MI300 families <rocm:conceptual/gpu-arch>`.
 Development is in progress to support Radeon™ (RDNA) GPUs.

-Omniperf is currently built on top of :doc:`rocprof <rocprofiler:rocprofv1>` to monitor hardware performance counters.
+Omniperf is built on top of :doc:`rocprofiler <rocprofiler:rocprofv1>` to monitor hardware performance counters.

 Features
 ========